ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 - There are 2 methods to insert an image into article using the TinyMCE editor.
-  1. The CMS Content
-      dropdown list provides access to the Media screen that lets you browse image files and upload images.
+  1. The *CMS Content* dropdown list provides access to the Media screen.
-  2. The 'Insert' dropdown list is a simple form for which you need to know the image url.
+  2. The *Insert* dropdown list is a simple form for which requires the image url.
 It is used for external images.
-- **Read more**  breaks allow you to save space on the Front Page or on any blog layout page by showing just the first portion of an Article.
-Page break allow you to provide multi-page navigation for long Articles.
-You can use both on one Article, if desired.For example, you could put a Read more break after the first paragraph of a multi-page article, and have Page breaks after each page.
-No page navigation would display on the Front Page until the User selects the Read more link.
+- A *Read More* insert saves space on any Featured or Blog layout page by showing just the first portion of an Article. *Page Break* inserts provide multi-page navigation for long articles.
+Both may be used in a single article if desired.
+For example, a *Read More* break could be placed after the first paragraph and *Page Break* breaks could be placed after later groups of paragraphs to create a multi-page article.
+No page navigation would display on the Featured or Blog page until the User selects the Read more link.
 At that time, the Article's table of contents would display showing links to every page.